Secret Spots On The Central Coast You Need To Check Out

 Situated on the idyllic Bouddi peninsula, Macmasters Beach is rated one of the top 100 surf beaches in Australia, and its Surf Live Saving club provides surf patrol during school holidays and on the weekends.
 For little ones who aren’t so keen on raucous waves, there’s a tidal pool that is perfect for young children.

-The ideal destination for active families, there’s excellent bushwalking opportunities to other beaches around, plus those waves won’t catch themselves…
+The ideal destination for active families, there are excellent bushwalking opportunities to other beaches around, plus those waves won’t catch themselves…

 Davistown and Saratoga